 We have seen our burial numbers fluctuate over the past five years.
-We can look at these trends and can expect to see an average of about 310 burials this next year, which is higher than the 300 burials that were budgeted.
+We can look at these trends and can expect to see an average of 300 burials.
 The cremation burial aspect of our business is changing, and we continue to look at maintaining and improving this opportunity at each District location.
 We have added more cremation options for families to choose from at both cemeteries.
-Cremation burials are on the rise nationwide; particularly on the West Coast, and the District has seen a 21% cremation rate for the last three years.
+Cremation burials are on the rise nationwide; particularly on the West Coast, and the District has seen an average of a 22.3% cremation rate for the last three years.
 As cremations continue to rise, it is probable that our total burials will remain relatively static.
 On the other hand, the increase of cremation burials allows for less needed manpower in completing our current service demand.

 The development of the Federal Veterans Cemetery in Bakersfield has also impacted the burial of veterans in our cemetery and will continue to be a factor insofar as veterans and their spouse are buried free in the Bakersfield National Cemetery.
+There is also a new Catholic Cemetery that is being established in the next year or two.
+This will also affect the number of burials for the District.